-5. The Ploutos Architecture
+4. The Ploutos Architecture

-The PSCM that was detailed in the previous sections aims to address the semantic interoperability challenges of the agrifood sector.
-In the following sections, the PSCM is used along with data management mechanisms in order to facilitate data sharing among the key players.
 With the digitisation of farm practices and decision support systems (e.g. Farm Management Information Systems), data needs to be shared not just vertically up and down the supply chain but also horizontally e.g. between comparable farmers needing to share data for bench marking or productivity comparisons.
-Current reality is that data, if exchanged at all, is shared in multiple formats and through various modalities (including manually handing over a usb key).
-Current systems and proposed architectures assume one-to-one interoperability between systems and at most allow for one actor to have access to all data (cf. Figure 7).
+The current reality is that data, if exchanged at all, is shared in multiple formats and through various modalities (including manually handing over a USB key).
+Most existing systems and proposed architectures assume one-to-one interoperability between systems and at most allow for one actor to have access to all data (cf. Figure 1).

-5.1.
+4.1.
 Technical Requirements

-This section specifies the core technical requirements that are related to the data collection and data management functionalities that are necessary for the realisation of the PLOUTOS pilots.
-The following requirements, shown in Table 4 have been extracted based on the analysis of the SIPs combined with the specified high level design principles specified in section 1 of this article.
-The technical/software requirements drove the design and implementation of the actual functional component of the Ploutos data-sharing framework (cf. [43] for more details)
+The core technical requirements concern the data collection and data management functionalities necessary for the realisation of the Ploutos pilots.
+The requirements identified were based on an analysis of the pilots combined with the high level design principles described in section 2.
+These technical and software requirements drove the design and implementation of the functional components of the Ploutos data-sharing framework (cf. [16] for more details)

-5.2.
+4.2.
 Ploutos Data Sharing Architecture